energywebfoundation/origin-247-sdk/packages/origin-247-claim/README.md

 Using `.findMatches`, `.findLeftoverConsumption`, `.findExcessGeneration` you can query for any devices and timeframes, and receive raw data, that later on can be aggregated.
 Metadata field is explained above.

+## Testing applications with ClaimModule

+`ClaimForUnitTestsModule` is exported, that uses `CertificateForUnitTestsModule` (`247-sdk`) and in-memory repositories to simplify testing, so no configuration for `CertificateModule` is necessary (like blockchain or redis configuration), and no database setup.